srslafazan/BTC-Ticker/readme.md

   <a href="https://david-dm.org/srslafazan/BTC-Ticker?type=dev"><img src="https://david-dm.org/srslafazan/BTC-Ticker/dev-status.svg?style=flat"></a>
 </p>

+## Credits

+All credits to Justin Sisley -- This is a re-implementation (based on his XRP-Ticker) for BTC tracking -- purely for electron learning and development purposes.

 ## Installation for Users

 [Download the latest release](https://github.com/srslafazan/BTC-Ticker/releases/latest), then unzip the archive and double-click on the app to run it.
 Feel free to move the app into `/Applications` if you'd like.